Boris-de/mig/docs/mig_cf.md

 of similar to HTML.
 Hopefully this means that it will be simple for most people to figure out and use.

-An example F<mig.cf> might look like this:
+An example `mig.cf` might look like this:

     # Beginning of example mig.cf
     #